pendle-finance/pendle-scy-sample/EIP.md

 function exchangeRateStored() external view returns (uint256);
 ```

-This read-only function returns the last saved value of the exchange rate.
+This read-only method returns the last saved value of the exchange rate.

-- **MUST** result to the asset balance of the user for $exchangeRateStored \cdot scyBalance$.
+- **MUST** result to the asset balance of the user for *exchangeRateStored * scyBalance*.
 - **MUST NOT** include fees that are charged against the underlying yield token in the SCY contract.
 - **MUST NOT** revert.